kamejosh/owlbear-hp-tracker/docs/store.md

 ![Action Window Top](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/action_window_top.png)

-At the top of the action window the current version of the extension is displayed as well as three system buttons, the statblock popover button and a link to the HP Tracker Patreon page.
+At the top of the action window the current version of the extension is displayed as well as the link to the Tabletop Alamanac (to create custom statblocks), three system buttons, the statblock popover button, a link to the HP Tracker Patreon page, and a link to the HP Tracker/Tabletop Alamanac Discord.

 The system buttons open a new modal (changelog and help are opened in fullscreen mode):
 + The [⛭] buttons opens the [global settings](#global-settings).